food0903/CS157A/foodapp/README.md

 ## How to Setup and Run

-1. Create in PostgreSQL server
+1. Create a database in PostgreSQL server
 2. Go into `src/main/resources/application.properties` and fill in the following details
 ```
 spring.datasource.url=jdbc:postgresql://<host>:<port>/<db-name>